-This rule is not a "significant regulatory action" under section 3(f) of

-Executive Order 12866 Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
-The Office of Management and Budget has not reviewed this rule under that Order.
-It is not "significant" under the regulatory policies and procedures of the Department of Homeland Security (DHS).
+This rule is not a "significant regulatory action" under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
+The Office of Management and Budget has not reviewed it under that Order.